bluespiano423/harthagan.com/harthagan.com-plan.md

 If you'd like, the next thing I can show you is something **extremely useful for your future audience**:

 How your **Substack posts can follow the same Landscapes → Farms → Forests structure**, which will make your writing feel organized and intentional.

+Good idea.
+Let’s keep this **very simple and clear**.

+You only need to copy **two sections** into your GitHub planning document (**harthagan.com-plan.md**).

+You already have:

+* Home
+* Start Here
+* About

+What remains are:

+* **Learn**
+* **Connect**

+Just paste the following text **at the bottom of your file**.

+---

+## Learn

+This site explores practical ways to restore landscapes, farms, and forests.

+My goal is to help readers understand how ecosystems work and how individuals can participate in restoring the land where we live.

+Topics covered on this site include:

+• Native plants and backyard habitat
+• Regenerative agriculture and soil health
+• Forest ecology and conservation
+• Biodiversity and ecosystem restoration

+Over time this section will include additional resources such as guides, webinars, and courses focused on ecological restoration.

+---

+## Connect

+You can follow my work and writing through the following channel.

+Substack
+harthagan.substack.com

+Future articles, updates, and resources will be published there.

+---